Kill Your Lawn and Haul It Away

 Herbicides – using chemicals to kill your lawn

-According to the UC Guide to Healthy Lawns, the most effective way to kill your grass lawn is through the application of a nonselective herbicide, like glyphosate.
-Glyophosate is the main ingredient in “Roundup”, which is readily available at most garden supply stores.
+Another effective way to kill your grass lawn is through the application of a herbicide.
 While herbicides are undeniably effective, they also pose threats to the environment if used improperly.
+Choose one that doesn’t leave residue in the soil, so that your new plants can thrive.
 It is up to the consumer to determine the costs and benefits of herbicide use.
 Here are some key points to consider if you plan on using this technique:

 - Water, grow, spray, kill; repeat; repeat; repeat.
 Apply herbicide while your turf is actively growing (non-winter months) to ensure proper absorption.
 Don’t apply if it is expected to rain within 24 hours; don’t water for 24 hours.